 During her career Rae has received numerous awards including the Mass Cultural Council Artist Fellowship, Guy Hanks and Marvin Miller Screenwriting Fellowship, Delaware Division of the Arts Emerging Artists Fellowship, Mellon Mays Undergraduate Fellowship, Leander Morris Music Scholarship Foundation and Woodrow Wilson National Foundation Fellowship which funded production of her film short, Soap and Roses, shot on location in Chicago.
 In 2016 Rae was awarded the Pro8mm Film Grant for her upcoming web series production, “Black Kungfu Chick.”

-Rae recently completed the experimental horror short, “Little Red’s Pie,” an examination of sexual assault and society’s complicity in it which she is shopping to festivals.
-She is developing a web series pilot for television, “Black Kungfu Chick,” premiered in 2021 at the Slamdance Film Festival.
-"Black Kung Fu Chick" tells the story about a young girl from South LA who learns kungfu from her premed teacher so she can protect her community.
-And she continues developing her passion project “The Repass” an independently produced spectacular drama-thriller centered around Haitian vodou and Hurricane Katrina.
+Rae completed the experimental horror short, “Little Red’s Pie,” in 2017, an examination of sexual assault and society’s and her long-gestating web series pilot for television, “Black Kungfu Chick,” premiered in 2021 at the Slamdance Film Festival.
+"Black Kung Fu Chick" tells the story about a young girl from South LA who learns kung fu from her premed teacher who is a qi gong master.
+She continues seeking funding for her passion project “The Repass,” an independently produced spectacular drama-thriller centered around Haitian vodou and Hurricane Katrina.

-Rae is a member of AWD, University of Chicago Alumni Association, IFP, Organization of Black Screenwriters, ACLU, LACMA and WOCU.
+Rae is a member of AWD, University of Chicago Alumni Association, IFP, Organization of Black Screenwriters, ACLU, and WOCU.
 She splits her time between east and west coasts and recently moved to Oakland where she teaches at San Francisco State University after teaching at Emerson College.

 © Wicked Lovely Films, 2009